 Some parents, who may have faced financial hardships or a lack of opportunities during their childhood, strive to provide a better life for their own children.
 They might go to great lengths to offer their children experiences, opportunities, and material items they feel like they missed out on.
 This can sometimes lead to overspending, communicating that more stuff equals a better life, and neglecting retirement savings.
 Parents should find a balance between providing for their children's needs, teaching their children to place their hope in God instead of stuff, and securing their own financial future.

 4. They assume they have more time.

 Time can be both a friend and a foe when it comes to retirement savings.
 Many parents assume they have ample time to start saving for retirement and delay making financial decisions.
 However, compound interest plays a significant role in building retirement savings, and starting early can make a massive difference.
-A little bit of money, plus a lot of time, equals a lot of money.
+A little bit of money plus a lot of time equals a lot of money.
 By postponing retirement savings, parents miss out on the potential growth of their investments, which could have provided a more flexible and generous retirement.

 5. They don’t understand how their current financial habits impact their children.

-Parents' financial habits and attitudes towards money can significantly influence their children's current and future financial behaviors.
+Parents' financial habits and attitudes toward money can significantly influence their children's current and future financial behaviors.
 If children grow up observing their parents not prioritizing retirement savings, they may adopt a similar approach to their own finances.
 This lack of financial education and role modeling can perpetuate a cycle of insufficient retirement planning and financial insecurity.

 6. They don’t understand how their future financial health will impact their children.

 Parents might not fully comprehend the potential consequences of inadequate retirement savings on their children's lives.
-If parents don't have enough savings to support themselves in retirement, they may end up financially dependent on their adult children.
+If parents don't have enough savings to support themselves in retirement, they may become financially dependent on their adult children.
 This situation can place a significant burden on the next generation, potentially hindering their own financial aspirations and goals.